heiglan/msd21_heigl_tosheva/README.md

 ### Task list:

 - [x] A team member creates a new repository on GitHub (name freely selectable for the queue example) and invites the other group members as collaborators. - Heigl
-- [ ] A team member creates a new Maven project in the repository folder and integrates the two template files (see Moodle).
+- [x] A team member creates a new Maven project in the repository folder and integrates the two template files (see Moodle). - Heigl
-  - [ ] Create the files in the package
+  - [x] Create the files in the package
-  - [ ] at.fhj.msd at MSD
+  - [x] at.fhj.msd at MSD
-  - [ ] at.campus02.bsd on BSD
-  - [ ] Make sure that the project directory is also the root directory of the Git repository (i.e. the project folder is not a subfolder in the repository)
+  - [x] Make sure that the project directory is also the root directory of the Git repository (i.e. the project folder is not a subfolder in the repository)
-  - [ ] Also create a .gitignore file.
+  - [x] Also create a .gitignore file.
-  - [ ] Make the initial version available to your colleagues via GitHub.
+  - [x] Make the initial version available to your colleagues via GitHub.
-  - [ ] Consider git comment best practices!
+  - [x] Consider git comment best practices!
 - [x] Another team member creates a Markdown README file.
 Tosheva
   - [x] Write down the project name and the names of all group members. - Tosheva
   - [x] Read the whole tutorial and use the file as a task list (Markdown Flavor). - Tosheva
-  - [ ] Make these changes available to your colleagues.
+  - [x] Make these changes available to your colleagues.
-- [ ] Extend your pom.xml with the relevant libraries or configurations to implement the following parts of the task.
+- [x] Extend your pom.xml with the relevant libraries or configurations to implement the following parts of the task. - Heigl
-    - [ ] In addition, each group member should have their own developers add information.
+    - [x] In addition, each group member should have their own developers add information.
-  - [ ] Have a team member add the address of the Git repository.
+  - [x] Have a team member add the address of the Git repository. - Heigl
-  - [ ] Make your changes available to your colleagues.
+  - [x] Make your changes available to your colleagues.
 - [ ] There are three bugs in the existing code - find them and fix them.
   - [ ] Implement the error correction in a separate branch and merge back the results.
   - [ ] Make your changes available to your colleagues.